openlawteam/tribute-contracts/docs/adapters/Financing.md

 ## Adapter state

-- `proposals`: all financing proposals handled by each dao.
+- `proposals`: all financing proposals handled by each DAO.
 - `ProposalDetails`:
   - `applicant`: the proposal applicant address, can not be a reserver address.
   - `amount`: the amount requested for funding.